 How to create a mobile app design that truly resonates

-Today’s technology gives us access to devices with extremely high resolution and amazing display capabilities – but not all devices (and all users) are created equally.
+Today’s technology gives us access to devices with extremely high resolution and amazing display capabilities.
+However, not all devices (or all users) are created equally.
 In other words, with great resolution comes great responsibility.
 Here’s how to create compelling mobile app design despite all the bells and whistles.

 Don’t squeeze as much as possible onto the screen

-When designing for high-res displays, there may be a desire to push the limits of size and spacing of interactive elements, squeezing more and more functionality into a single screen.
-Fingers are not as precise as mouse-based cursor inputs, so don’t get carried away here, or your users may struggle.
-Users may attempt to tap on what they think is a touch control, but if they miss a too-tiny touch zone, they may think that it is not actually a control after all.
+When designing for high-res displays, there may be a desire to push the limits of size and spacing of interactive elements.
+In other words, you might be tempted to squeeze a ton of functionality into a single screen.
+But don’t get carried away–fingers aren’t as precise as mouse-based cursors.
+If users miss a too-tiny touch zone, they may think that it is not actually a control after all.
 End result: the user exits stage left frustrated and confused.
-When considering the appropriate size of touch zones for interactive elements (and spacing between elements), think about who will be using the app.
-For example, if you are creating a mobile app design for young children, their finger size is much smaller; however, their manual dexterity and fine motor skills may not be fully developed, therefore requiring a larger target zone for tapping.
+When considering the appropriate size of touch zones for interactive elements, think about who will be using the app.
+For example, if you are creating a mobile app design for young children, their finger size is much smaller.
+However, you might need to create a larger target zone for tapping, because their fine motor skills might not be developed.

 Don’t use small font sizes and hard-to-see colors

-Small font size and extremely fine detail may be possible on high resolution displays, but may interfere with ease of use.
-Just because your device can graphically support a clear rendering of a 4-point font does not mean you should take advantage of that capability.
-The size of text, level of graphic detail, and related color choices should fit the unique needs of your app audience.
+High resolution displays can support small fonts and fine details, but resist.
+Just because your device can graphically support a clear rendering of a 4-point font does not mean your users want it.
+The text size, graphic details, and color choices should fit your app audience’s unique needs.
 Again, it’s really important here to consider who will be using your apps.
-If you are designing a dating app for seniors, the visual acuity and color perception of your users is going to be much different than an app targeting high school baseball players.
+If you are designing a dating app for seniors, you’ll want to pick different visuals than an app targeting high school baseball players.

 Aim to add fine graphic details and extra text only when it adds value.
 Does the extra detail aid in the users’ understanding of an icon, make navigation clearer, or reduce scan time?
 If so, congrats!
 You’ve made an easy-to-use mobile app.